Dear Dr. Dick, his profile says he's negative...

 The short answer is, no, barebacking (intentional unprotected anal sex) is a very risky sexual practice.
 Barebacking can easily transmit HIV, along with several other sexually transmitted infections.
 These potential partners say they are HIV-negative but they were negative as of a year ago, so consider these facts:

 Knowing your own and your partner's HIV status is an important part of maintaining one's overall health.
-However, because one advertises their year-old HIV status in an online profile or in person does not necessarily mean it is accurate and frankly it's a big risk to take for HIV, the worst of all sexually transmitted diseases.
+However, just because one advertises their year-old HIV status in an online profile or in person does not necessarily mean it is accurate, and frankly you are probably taking a big chance.

-Additionally, someone is HIV negative can have another sexually transmitted infection (STI) present.
-Anal and/or oral sex without condoms can still spread infections such as syphilis and gonorrhea.
+Additionally, someone who is HIV negative can have another sexually transmitted infection (STI) present.
+Anal, oral (including rimming), and vaginal sex can spread infections such as syphilis, gonorrhea, chlamydia, and herpes.
+Using barriers for all types of sex can make getting-it-on a whole lot safer.

 Be sure to talk more about this with your partners and even your doctor to settle on a decision that works best for all parties.